Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

 After all, he’s loaded with supreme power and easily angered, so nobody’s going to argue with that.

-Realms: Marriage, family, monogamy, fidelity
+Realms: Marriage, family, monogamy, fidelity, queen of the gods

 Family Tree: Wife of Zeus; mother of Ares, Eileithyia, Hebe, and Hephaestus